LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     style="width: 75%; height: auto; border-radius: 8px;">
 </div>

 Just as promised, a simple bimodal probability density distribution.
 Because we know exactly what we put in we know that these samples match what we expected, but we basically never now the exact form of our posterior density, otherwise why are we using MCMC?
-So if we didn't know _if_ this was what this was meant to look like we could try and figure out if the sampler seems to have converged or not.
+So if we didn't know _if_ this was what this was meant to look like, we could try and figure out if the sampler seems to have not converged.
 We can possibly do this by analysing the trace.

 I'm using the [ArviZ](https://python.arviz.org/en/stable/index.html) python package to do this analysis.